 2.3 Vectors and Matrices

-In R, vectors are amongst the most important data structures and understanding how they are constructed is crucial to using R successfully and efficiently.
-Vectors are composed of values of the same data type (e.g., numeric numbers) and the individual components have an index, that is, the components are numbered.
+In R, vectors are among the most important data structures, and understanding how they are constructed is crucial to using R successfully and efficiently.
+Vectors are composed of values of the same data type (e.g., numeric numbers) and their indices, that is, the components are numbered.

-In addition to numeric (number values), there are also logical or character types as data types.
+In addition to numeric (number values), there are also logical or character data types.
 For values of data type character, the individual values must be enclosed in quotation marks so that R can recognize them as a character type.
-With the function c you can then easily create a vector of type character, in analogy to the numeric vector shown above.
-(R Core Team, n.d.-b)
+With the function c, you can then easily create a vector of type character, analogous to the numeric vector shown above (R Core Team, n.d.-b).

 > x <- c("Friday", "Saturday", "Sunday")